 The "Start from MAC address" and "VLAN", "Model", "MAC Address" and "IP Address" input fields allow the user to select the starting point in the ONVIF Devices Table.
-Clicking the "Refresh" button will update the displayed table which matches the ONVIF Devices Table.
+Clicking the "Refresh" button will update the displayed table which is match from ONVIF Devices Table.